 In California, a conviction for reckless driving is considered a misdemeanor traffic violation.
 However, you could still face severe consequences.
-This infraction has serious penalties, including points on your license and jail time.
+This infraction has serious penalties, including points on your license.
+Additionally, you can go to jail for reckless driving in California.
+A Los Angeles reckless driving lawyer from Simmrin Law Group can build your defense.

 What Constitutes Reckless Driving in California?